 I Came to a little stream decided to top off my water and drink a bit more since the sources are somewhat spread apart today.
 Here’s a pano shot to give you an idea of the curves (I’m standing at the top of the curve by the stream):

-Past an unexpected water source flowing over trailside rocks, passed a new flower, and then had to go over a pretty big blowdown.
+I passed an unexpected water source flowing over trailside rocks, saw a new flower, and then had to go over a pretty big blowdown.
 I chose the lower path and it was fine even for my short legs.

 As I set my pack down at the base of the tower, two of the men I had seen in the debating group came out of the woods.
 We all went up the old wooden tower with questionable handrails and got a bit of a view (today’s top picture and the next picture) before it fogged over and began to rain.